Collaboration with the Islamic State: Syria

-The Syrian government has reportedly paid for the protection of oil pipelines and importation of oil from Al-Nusra after Al-Nusra’s capture of two major oil pipelines in Banias and Latakia. and jointly ran a gas plant in Tabqah using intermediates.
-The facility supplied electricity to government-held areas, while sources claim government-run power plants supplied Al-Nusra held areas.
-A report in 2015 suggested that ISIL kept gas flowing to Assad regime-controlled power stations.
-Furthermore, ISIL allowed grain to pass from Rojava to government-controlled areas at the cost of a 25% levy.
-In 2017, US and European officials said that oil sales to the Syrian government were ISIL's largest source of revenue.
+The Assad government has also been accused of funding IS through oil purchases.
+Western officials stated in 2015 that the Syrian government and IS jointly ran a gas plant in Tabqah using intermediates to supply electricity to both Ba'athist and IS-held areas.
+A report in 2015 suggested that IS kept gas flowing to Assad regime-controlled power stations.
+Furthermore, IS allowed grain to pass from Rojava to government-controlled areas at the cost of a 25% levy.
+IS defectors interviewed by academics in 2015 and 2016 reported being "disillusioned by... upsetting alliances that included the sale of wheat stores and oil to Assad, oil some of which later found its way into barrel bombs raining down on Syrian civilians."
+This was confirmed in 2016 in Wall Street Journal reporting of documents extracted by US Special Forces in raids on IS operatives.
+In 2017, US and European officials said that oil sales to the Syrian government were IS's largest source of revenue.